NC Works NextGen

-The Work and Learn Program helps young adults, ages 16 to 24, gain work experience, enter the job market, complete educational goals and prepare for a career.
+The NextGen Program (formerly Work and Learn) helps young adults, ages 16 to 24, gain work experience, enter the job market, complete educational goals and prepare for a career.
 The program targets young adults with one or more barriers to employment.
-Work and Learn provides career exploration, paid internships, help finding employment, and scholarships for training and certifications.
+NextGen provides career exploration, paid internships, help finding employment, and scholarships for training and certifications.
 Eligible students can earn their high school diploma while being enrolled in the college's occupational programs at the same time.
 The program is funded by the Workforce Innovation and Opportunity Act under contract with Charlotte Works.

 Working Smart Certification